 21st SUNDAY: THE CONFESSION OF PETER.
 MT 16:13- 20

-Let us try to be like Peter and Mother Teresa, to have knowledge of Jesus, to have personal experiences with Jesus, and be ready to carry our own crosses in our lives.
-To carry our own crosses means accepting our own daily lives and challenges and accepting God’s will in our daily lives.
+Let us try to be like Peter and Mother Teresa, to have knowledge of Jesus, to have personal experiences with Jesus, and to be ready to carry our own crosses in our lives.
+To carry our own crosses means accepting our own daily lives and challenges, and accepting God’s will in our daily lives.
 We have to carry our own crosses without blaming or complaining.
 Today, let us take a few moments to pray for someone, who carries a bigger cross than we do!